Hylozoic/hylo-evo/README.md

 # HyloShared - Hylo shared modules

+The purpose of this library is the sharing of critical code between the Hylo Web and Mobile front-ends and the backend.
+A primary focus at this time is text handling to ensure consistency of storage and presentation across the apps.
 ## For Development

 1. Edit code in `src/` and build using `yarn build` (or `yarn start` to continuously build)